 But unfortunately, as we grew up we lost our connection to the land because our lives got busier and supermarkets started to take over the food supply.
 An increasing amount of land became uncultivated and was no longer producing food.
 When we became aware of this transition, we felt nostalgic about our nearly-lost culinary traditions.

-So I started to look for the few authentic farms that continue to preserve local products, traditional processes and cultures.
-I tasted wine, olive oil, pasta, biscuits, jams and other traditional culinary products in regions across Europe.
-Through this experience I re-connected with our rich cultural heritage.
-I discovered the stories – and secrets – of all these farms and realised that very similar traditions have been handed down in my own family as well.
+So I started to look for the few authentic producers that continue to preserve local products, traditional processes, and cultures.
+I tasted the wine, olive oil, pasta, biscuits, jams, and other traditional eco-friendly products in regions across Europe.
+Through this experience, I re-connected with our rich cultural heritage.
+I discovered the stories – and secrets – of all these local producers and realized that very similar traditions have been handed down in my own family as well.

 I recall many precious memories in the kitchen.
 My grandmother transforming humble flour and eggs into pasta, my aunts turning freshly picked strawberries into jam and my grandfather bottling wine with love.

-As I wanted to relive those magical moments on the farm, I spent many evenings with friends savouring traditional products I collected from various artisanal farms
+As I wanted to relive those magical moments on the local producers, I spent many evenings with friends savouring traditional products I collected from various artisanal producers.

-The culinary traditions each family farm represents are unique.
+The culinary traditions each family production represents are unique.
 That’s something we unanimously agreed upon during those evenings.
-We got to share those delicacies, but fortunately we aren’t the only ones.
-Those famers still produced for people from all over the region.
+We got to share those delicacies, but fortunately, we aren’t the only ones.
+Those producers still produced for people from all over the region.

-I realised that any farm’s culinary delicacies are not only created through love and unique recipes, but foremost with local products made through centuries-old traditions and craftsmen engaged in their trade.
+I realized that any producer’s delicacies are not only created through love and unique processes but foremost with local products made through centuries-old traditions and craftsmen engaged in their trade.

 This is why I started LANDFRIEND.
-So that both you and I can take a journey across Europe through the products in our kitchens.
-We get to explore rich culinary traditions through its authentic food, but also through the history and loving recipes of a local farmer that maintains and cares for the land as our best friend.
+So that both you and I can take a journey across Europe through the products in our houses.
+We get to explore rich traditions through its authentic productions, but also through the history and loving recipes of local producers that maintain and care for the land as our best friend.